Quick Links

 Teaching Philosophy

 In my classroom, my fellow students and I become co-investigators of the living world.
-Together, we explore how discourse and understanding in biology is shaped by cultural, historical, social and philosophical paradigms.
-The ultimate aim is to construct a fluid dialogical space where explanations in the sciences are not treated as static monolithic facts, existing in vacuum to be memorized, but are deeply human, perspectival, constantly evolving and entangled within webs of historical narratives.
-I am of the view that biological literacy, acquired this way, is transformative and ushers in individual intellectual liberation, civic agency, and a more equitable society….and somewhere along the way you may encounter terms like critical thinking, inter/cross disciplinarity, problem solving, transferable skills, workforce competencies, employment readiness etc.
+Together, we explore, integrate, discuss, challenge, fracture and develop ideas around how discourse and understanding in biology is shaped by cultural, historical, social and philosophical paradigms.
+The ultimate aim is to construct a fluid dialogical space where explanations in the sciences are not treated as static monolithic facts, existing in vacuum to be memorized, but need to be understood as being deeply human, perspectival, constantly evolving and entangled within webs of historical narratives.
+I am of the view that biological literacy, acquired this way, is transformative and simultaneously ushers in individual intellectual liberation and a more equitable, responsible society….and somewhere along the way you may encounter terms like critical thinking, inter/cross disciplinarity, problem solving, transferable skills, workforce competencies, employment readiness etc.

 Introduction icon